Mitsubishi Motors: Asian economic downturn

-The benefits Mitsubishi had seen because of its strong presence in South-east Asia reversed themselves as a result of the economic crisis in the region, which began in 1991 with the advent of the collapse of the Japanese asset price bubble, referred to in Japan as the beginning of the Lost Decade and continued to 1997.
+The benefits Mitsubishi Motors had seen because of its strong presence in Southeast Asia reversed themselves as a result of the economic crisis in the region, which began in 1991 with the advent of the collapse of the Japanese asset price bubble, referred to in Japan as the beginning of the Lost Decade and continued to 1997.
 The collapse was partly the result of the Plaza Accord agreement in 1985, which sought to equalize the United States dollar with the Japanese yen and the German mark.
 In September of that year, the company closed its Thai factory in response to a crash in the country's currency and plummeting consumer demand.
 The large truck plant, which had produced 8,700 trucks in 1996, was shut down indefinitely.
-In addition, Mitsubishi had little support from sales in Japan, which slowed considerably throughout 1997, and were affected by that country's own economic uncertainty into 1998.
-Other Japanese automakers, such as Toyota and Honda, bolstered their own slipping domestic sales with success in the U.S. However, with a comparatively small percentage of the American market, the impact of the turmoil in the Asian economy had a greater effect on Mitsubishi, and the company's 1997 losses were the worst in its history.
+In addition, Mitsubishi Motors had little support from sales in Japan, which slowed considerably throughout 1997, and were affected by that country's own economic uncertainty into 1998.

+Other Japanese automakers, such as Toyota and Honda, bolstered their own slipping domestic sales with success in the U.S. However, with a comparatively small percentage of the American market, the turmoil in the Asian economy had a greater effect on Mitsubishi Motors, and the company's 1997 losses were the worst in its history.
 In addition, it lost both its rank as the third-largest automaker in Japan to Mazda, and market share overseas.
 Its stock price fell precipitously, prompting the company to cancel its year-end dividend payment.

-In November 1997, Mitsubishi hired Katsuhiko Kawasoe to replace Takemune Kimura as company president.
+In November 1997, Mitsubishi Motors hired Katsuhiko Kawasoe to replace Takemune Kimura as company president.
 Kawasoe unveiled an aggressive restructuring program that aimed to cut costs by ¥350 billion in three years, reduce personnel by 1,400, and return the company to profitability by 1998.
 While the program had some initial success, the company's sales were still stagnant as the Asian economy continued to sputter.
-In 1999, Mitsubishi was forced once again to skip dividend payments.
-Its interest-bearing debt totalled ¥1.7 trillion.
+In 1999, Mitsubishi Motors was forced once again to skip dividend payments.
+Its interest-bearing debt totaled ¥1.7 trillion.

 Vehicle defect cover-up

-In what was referred to as "one of the largest corporate scandals in Japanese history", Mitsubishi was twice forced to admit to systematically covering up defect problems in its vehicles.
-Four defects were first publicised in 2000, but in 2004, it confessed to 26 more going back as far as 1977, including failing brakes, fuel leaks, and malfunctioning clutches.
+In what was referred to as "one of the largest corporate scandals in Japanese history", Mitsubishi Motors was twice forced to admit to systematically covering up defect problems in its vehicles.
+Four defects were first publicized in 2000, but in 2004, it confessed to 26 more going back as far as 1977, including failing brakes, fuel leaks, and malfunctioning clutches.
 The effect on the company was catastrophic, forcing it to recall 163,707 cars (156,433 in Japan and 7,274 overseas) for free repair.

 Further recalls by Fuso Truck and Bus brought the total number of vehicles requiring repair to almost one million.
 The affair led to the resignation and subsequent arrest of president Kawasoe, along with 23 other employees who were also implicated.
 Three of them have since been acquitted, with the judge stating that no official request from the Transport Ministry ordered them to submit a defect report.